Sathishvasi/Walt-Disney-Movies--Flask-/README.md

 2. Page Routing done through python

 3. #HOME_PAGE
-   * Displayed some walt-disney movies in carousel
+   * Displays some walt-disney movies in carousel
    * Displays corresponding trailer of the movies in modal

 4. #MOVIES_PAGE